 (3) “Strategies for Working With Gang Involved Youth in Juvenile Facilities”, by Martha Wall-Whitfield, Ph.D., Principal, Arkansas Juvenile Assessment and Treatment Center, Bryant, AR.
 LINCOLN PARK.
 Ts: 5; 7; 11; 16; 17; 18; 22; 29.

 (114) “The Adult Friends for Youth (AFY) Gang Intervention Program in Hawaii: Changing the Lives of Youth Gang Members”, by Deborah Spencer-Chun, MSW, President & CEO of AFY, Honolulu, HI; with Lisa Tamashiro, Siutiti Takai, Jacqueline Espejo, and Sgt.
 Bryan Oato.
-ERIE.
+WASHINGTON PARK 2.
 Ts: 10; 11; 12; 18; 22.

 2:00pm - 4:00pm: